-With the emergence of the Beaver Builder page builder plugin, I have a much higher opinion of page builders.The best part is, if you use Beaver Builder and later delete it, your content is still on the page.
-Yes, you will lose the structured appearance, but all the content will display.
+With the emergence of the Beaver Builder page builder plugin, I had a much higher opinion of page builders.The best part is, if you use Beaver Builder and later delete it, your content is still on the page.
+Yes, you will lose the appearance, but all the content will display.
 This is huge for SEO since the search engines could care less what your page looks like and is basically only interested in the html content.
-You can go back and tweak things a bit using css.
+You can always go back and tweak things a bit using css.

 Beaver Builder Support and Community Outstanding

-BEFORE DELETING: Do not delete WPBakery until you manually copy and paste all the content you wish to keep and save it to a text document.
+WP Bakery Caution Note – If you delete or disable the WP Bakery page builder, the content becomes unreadable gibberish.
+Do not delete WPBakery until you manually copy and paste all the content you wish to keep and save it to a text document.